 - A mild fever

-If a pulmonary embolism occurs it may produce barely noticeable symptoms such as chest discomfort and mild breathlessness.
-However, it can also produce more noticeable symptoms such as sharp chest pain, a rapid heart rate, breathlessness and coughing-up blood.
+If a pulmonary embolism occurs as a result of a DVT it may produce barely noticeable symptoms such as chest discomfort and mild breathlessness, or more noticeable symptoms such as sharp chest pain, a rapid heart rate, breathlessness, and coughing-up blood.

 Because a DVT can occur without any obvious symptoms, diagnosis can sometimes be difficult.
-Initially the doctor will examine the affected area, take a full medical history and may recommend a blood test called a D-Dimer, which measures a protein essential for blood clotting.
+Initially, the doctor will examine the affected area and take a full medical history.
+The doctor may recommend a blood test called a D-Dimer, which measures a protein essential for blood clotting.
 If the D-Dimer test is positive, further tests to confirm the diagnosis are likely to be ordered.

 - Blood tests to check for irregularities in the blood clotting system or for inherited disorders

-- Impedance plethysmography (IPG): This test measures the blood pressure at various places in the leg in order to identify the location of the blood clot
+- Impedance plethysmography (IPG): This test measures the blood pressure at various places in the leg to identify the location of the blood clot.

 These medications "thin" the blood, reducing its ability to clot.
-Anticoagulant medications can be administered as a continuous infusion into a vein (intravenously), as an injection under the skin (subcutaneously), or in tablet form.
+Anticoagulant medications can be administered as a continuous infusion into a vein (intravenously), as an injection under the skin (subcutaneously), or in tablet form (orally).
 Blood tests to monitor their effectiveness are required regularly and dosage changes may be required.

-Anticoagulant treatment, in the form of tablets (e.g. warfarin) or subcutaneous injections (e.g. clexane) is usually maintained for at least three months to be fully effective in treating a DVT.
-In some cases it may be required on a long-term basis.
+Anticoagulant treatment, in the form of tablets (e.g. warfarin) or subcutaneous injections (e.g. enoxaparin), is usually maintained for at least three months to be fully effective in treating a DVT.
+In some cases, it may be required on a long-term basis.

-In some cases these medications are given by intravenously injection to help dissolve the clot.
-However, they can cause side effects such as severe bleeding so are usually used only in life-threatening situations, such as the presence of a large pulmonary embolus.
+In some cases, these medications, eg: alteplase, are given by intravenous injection to help dissolve the clot.
+However, they can cause side effects, such as severe bleeding, so are usually used only in life-threatening situations, eg: the presence of a large pulmonary embolus.